7 Digital Marketing Metrics Every Business Owner Should Track

 5. Engagement Rate

-This is when people like, comment or share your posts on media.
+This is when people like, comment on, or share your posts on social media.

 6. Customer Acquisition Cost

-This is how much it costs to get one customer.
+This digital marketing metric shows how much it costs to get one customer.

 Knowing how much it costs to get one customer helps you make decisions about how much to charge for things and how to market your business.